The-Scripters-Guild/Warzone/docs/npc/boss-ai-encounters.md

 # Boss AI Encounters

-Documentation about the times that AI bosses spawn in the match.
+Documentation about the Boss AI Encounters for Skirmish at Darkstar.

 Find the referenced encounters at [AI Encounter Configurations](encounter-configs.md).